logo

 Sadly, unless you live in Asia, you are unlikely to come across one in your backyard.

-They live in tropical conditions, all the way from India towards Bangladesh and western Myanmar.
+They inhabit tropical conditions, ranging from India to Bangladesh and western Myanmar.

 Sadly, unless you live in Asia, you are unlikely to come across one in your backyard.